Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

 1. Get started with the ODS/API until the point where you are ready to have the ODS/API running in Visual Studio.
 2. Change the ODS/API `web.config` (v3.x) or `appsettings.json` (v5.x) to run in
-   SharedInstance mode and change the ODS connection string to use database
+   "SharedInstance" mode and ensure that the ODS connection string points to database `EdFi_{0}`.
+At runtime, the software will substitute "Ods" for the replacement token `{0}`.
-   `EdFi_Ods_Populated_Template` or a copy thereof.
 3. Install the AdminApp database support by running the following command in a PowerShell window: